E03

 Steps:

 • Inspect cable: Follow the cable back to the PCB.
 Look for chafing where it passes through grommets or behind panels.
-Repair or replace damaged cable.
+Repair or replace any damaged cable.

-• PCB evaluation: If the thermistor tests correctly and is properly seated, but E03 persists, the PCB input may be faulty.
+• PCB evaluation: If the thermistor tests correctly and is properly seated, but the E03 error persists, the PCB input may be faulty.
 Check for signs of overheating or moisture damage.
 PCB replacement is usually required.

-After replacement: Clear the error by power‑cycling the unit and confirm that the store heats and maintains temperature correctly.
+After replacement: Clear the error by power‑cycling the unit and confirm that the store heats and maintains the temperature correctly.

 Advertisements